 In this post, we discuss if medical cannabis is covered by provincial health insurance programs and private insurance companies.
 We also go over alternative options to save money on your medication, including newly updated rules on reimbursable expenses under your healthcare spending account.

 Does OHIP Cover Medical Marijuana?

 Veterans Affairs Canada (VAC) recognizes medical marijuana and provides coverage.
 Veterans can be reimbursed for up to 3 grams of medical cannabis per day (or its equivalent value in other medicinal forms).
-Veterans who are prescribed over 3 grams, can still be covered for up to 10 grams, with approval from a specialist, like the psychiatrists and pain specialists at Apollo.
+Veterans who are prescribed over 3 grams, can still be covered for up to 10 grams, with approval from a specialist, like the psychiatrists or pain specialists at Apollo.

-Is Medical Marijuana Covered By My Work Insurance?
+Is Medical Marijuana Covered by My Work Insurance?

 Although most workplace insurance plans do not cover medical marijuana, it’s still worth checking.
 Since the therapeutic use of cannabis is becoming more widely accepted, if your insurance company doesn’t currently cover your medication, you should call periodically to check for any changes.

 Claiming Medical Cannabis Under Your Healthcare Spending Account (HCSA)

 As The Canada Revenue Agency now lists medical cannabis as an eligible medical expense, it is now often claimable under an individual’s healthcare spending account.
 This is an out-of-pocket medical expense by the individual that is later reimbursed.
 Firstly, check that your private / workplace insurance will allow cannabis to be claimed under your HSA/HCSA, and be sure to provide your receipts and medical document from your LP alongside the claim submission.
 You can see our step by step guide here on submitting your claims.